remix-run/react-router/packages/react-router/docs/guides/philosophy.md

 # Philosophy

 This guide's purpose is to explain the mental model to have when using React Router.
-It is unlike any other web router we've used.
-We call it "Dynamic Routing", which is quite different from what you're probably used to: "Static Routing".
+We call it "Dynamic Routing", which is quite different from the "Static Routing" you're probably more familiar with.

 ## Static Routing